DarrenC/darrenc.github.io/development/java/java.md

 Method of writing/read objects to or from a stream in order to transfer them to file/transport etc.

+- Serialize to a stream
+- Deserialize to an object

 Multiple methods of serialization:

 - Default Protocol - Interface - implements Serializable